Your Child's Immunizations: Human Papillomavirus (HPV) Vaccine

-Human papillomavirus (HPV) is a sexually transmitted disease (STD) that causes genital warts and changes in the cervix that can result in cervical cancer.
-It can also lead to cancer in other areas, such as the penis, anus, and throat.
-Recent research suggests it may even be linked to cardiovascular disease in women.
+Human papillomavirus (HPV) is a virus that can cause cervical cancer as well as genital warts.
+It can spread through sex and from some types of skin-to skin-contact.
+HPV also can lead to cancer in areas such as the penis, anus, vagina, vulva, and throat.
+Recent research suggests it might be linked to cardiovascular disease in women.

-Because HPV can cause serious problems such as genital warts and some types of cancer, a vaccine is an important step in preventing infection and protecting against the spread of HPV.
-It works best when given before someone becomes sexually active.
+HPV can cause some types of cancer and genital warts.
+The vaccine is an important way to prevent infection and the spread of HPV.
+It works best when given before someone might be exposed to the virus.

-Side effects are usually mild fever and tenderness, swelling, and redness at the site of the injection.
-Dizziness, fainting, nausea, and vomiting also may occur after the shot.
+The most common side effects are mild fever and tenderness, swelling, and redness at the injection site.
+Dizziness, fainting, nausea, and vomiting also can follow a shot.
 Allergic reactions to the vaccine are rare.

 The vaccine is not recommended if:

-your child is currently sick, although simple colds or other minor illnesses should not prevent immunization
+- Your child is currently sick.
+But simple colds or other minor illnesses should not prevent immunization.

-your child had a severe allergic reaction (anaphylaxis) to the first dose of HPV vaccine or has a yeast allergy
+- Your child had a serious allergic reaction to the first dose of HPV vaccine or has a yeast allergy.

-Your child may experience fever, soreness, and some swelling and redness in the area where the shot was given.
-Pain and fever may be treated with acetaminophen or ibuprofen.
-Check with your doctor to see if you can give either medication, and find out the appropriate dose.
+Your child may have a fever, soreness, and some swelling and redness in the area where the shot was given.
+Check with your doctor to see if you can give either acetaminophenoribuprofen for pain or fever, and to find out the right dose.

 Call the doctor if:

 - You aren't sure if your child can get the vaccine.